cade-vs/ferry.pl/README.md

 * All passwords are checked with challenge-response scheme and WHIRLPOOL.

 * By default, the delay between source files scanning is 5 seconds.
-  To change it use "-l seconds" option, check "ferry.pl -h"
+  To change it use "-l seconds" option (check "ferry.pl -h" for details)

 * File compression is possible but still not implemented (TODO).